Ankit12453/Ankit12453/README.md

 - 👋 Hi, I’m Ankit Kundu, a Software Developer.
 - 👀 I’m interested in technology.
 - 🌱 I’m currently learning Cloud technologies.
-- 📫 How to reach me rikikundu2017@gmail.com.
+- 📫 How to reach me through email : rikikundu2017@gmail.com.

 <!---
 Ankit12453/Ankit12453 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.